keithrbennett/wifiwand/README.md

 ### Seeing the Underlying OS Commands and Output

-If you would like to see the Mac OS commands and their output, you can do so by specifying "-v" on the command line.
+If you would like to see the Mac OS commands and their output, you can do so by specifying "-v" (for _verbose) on the command line.

 You may notice that some commands are executed more than once.
 This is to simplify the application logic and eliminate the need for the complexity of balancing the speed that a cache offers and the risk